These wonderfully soft and chewy keto chocolate chip cookies are made with almond flour and extra dark chocolate chips.

 - I make these cookies with blanched, finely ground almond flour, and they come out wonderfully light.
 I don't recommend using almond meal in this recipe.

-- In addition, I also recommend that you measure the almond flour by weight if possible, for the most accurate results.
+- I recommend measuring the almond flour by weight for the most accurate results.

-- I use stevia, but you can use your favorite granulated sweetener instead.
-Check the consistency of the dough if you do, and if it seems very dry, add a tablespoon of water.
+- I use stevia, but you can use your favorite granulated sweetener.
+If you do, check the dough's consistency; if it seems very dry, add a tablespoon of water.

 ❤️ Let's connect!
 Follow me on Pinterest, Facebook, TikTok, YouTube, Instagram, or Twitter.